denjello/AdamsLaw/adamsLaw.md

 The last two months of work had been done in secret, in a separate office.
 It was a gambit on the part of his manager using a leaked research paper describing a piece of mil-tech - an evolutionary algorithm based on code mutation originally intended to find code vulnerabilities.
 Using the paper as a blueprint, Adam wrote a new fuzzer that not only found vulns, but streamlined code and was able to correct mistakes made between the screen and the chair.

-The old-style API requests would continue to work, but just take double the number of cycles - making everyone else's code slower.
+The old-style API requests would continue to work, but just take double the number of cycles - making every human's code slower.
 Management was sure to love it - not only because they care about performance, but also because his fuzzer rationalizes at least 10 high-ranking devs out of their jobs.
 As soon as he makes the pull-request he had better high-tail it out of the office.

 He looked to the only decoration his cubicle, which was a graphic of a chainsaw with a simple text beneath it: "Occam's Chainsaw", and abruptly PM'd his team leader: